AkramGalal/monitoring-multi-tier-app-using-nagios/README.md

 # Monitoring Multi-tier Java application using Nagios

 ## Introduction
-This project monitors the operation of a multi-tier Java microservices application on hosted on 5 VirtualBox using Nagios.
+This project monitors the operation of a multi-tier Java microservices application hosted on 5 VirtualBox machines using Nagios.

 ## Architecture
 The application architecture is composed of 5 microservices, each one will be deployed on a separate VM.
-Nagios is deployed on a separate VM and it will be used to monitor the 5 VMs of the application, besides the corresponding service on each VM.
-They are:
+Nagios is deployed on a separate VM, and it will be used to monitor the 5 VMs of the application, besides the corresponding service on each VM.

 | VM              | Service                | VM Hostname |
 |-----------------|------------------------|-------------|